-believe it is important
+believe it is important for

-for local governments to spend more money on protecting water quality.
+local governments to spend more money on protecting water quality.

 The most important reason dog owners are motivated to pick up their pet's waste is because "It's what good neighbors do".
-The number of respondents choosing "It causes water pollution" as the most important reason to pick it up has fluctuated but remains the third most common reason.
+The number of respondents choosing "It causes water pollution" as the most important reason to pick it up has fluctuated but was the second most common reason in 2017.

-Consistent with the past five years, almost a third of lawn and garden owners fertilize their lawns two or more times per year.
+Consistent with the past six years, almost a third of lawn and garden owners fertilize their lawns two or more times per year.
 An equal number never fertilize their lawns.
-Among those who fertilize once a year, 18 percent fertilize in the spring and only seven percent fertilize in the fall.
+Among those who fertilize once a year, 18 percent fertilize in the spring and only five percent fertilize in the fall.
 This suggests that there is room to educate residents of Northern Virginia that fertilizing in the fall is better for local waterways.